gotlougit/nix-config/README.md

 - Erase root partition and reconstruct system from first boot based on the data of a few persistent directories (a-la [erase your darlings](https://grahamc.com/blog/erase-your-darlings))

+- Set up a dev shell which severely restricts personal files and private SSH/GPG keys from any processes running under the ~/Code directory

+- Add [OpenSnitch](https://github.com/evilsocket/opensnitch) to manage applications making network requests with some sane whitelists

 Nice-to-haves:

 - Manage many program configurations using home manager and Nix; this will require a time investment on my part to figure out how to gradually do so